TiraLabra/2020_p1/kalvot/lecture.md

 # Conduct of the course

-- Weekly workshopw (paja) is available on mondays and tuesdays on class zoom according to the timetable
+- Weekly workshopw (paja) is available on mondays and tuesdays on zoom according to the timetable
-    - Mondays 16-18 and 15-16 at least for the ensligh students
+    - Mondays 16-18 and tuesdays 14-16, there will be help avaialable in English
     - Personal guidance can be provided on campus or Zoom if requested
     - Not mandatory
     - **Best way to get help from a course assistant**